spenser-millburn/spenser-millburn/README.md

 I am a full-stack software/hardware engineer.
 I love programming, electromechanical systems, writing and traveling.

-*As a software engineer, I want to make things that make a difference and change the world, so I can contribute to a brighter future with my code.*
+*As a software engineer, I like to make things that make a difference and change the world, so I can contribute to a brighter future with my code.*

 <br/>